-At Hogarth Academy, we recognise the responsibility we have under Section 175 and 157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
-The Academy Governing Body approve the S175/157 return to Nottingham City safeguarding Children's Partnership on a yearly basis.
+In Hogarth Academy, we recognise the responsibility we have under Section 175 and 157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
+The Academy Governing Body approve the S175/157 return safeguarding Children's Partnership on a yearly basis.
 This policy also adheres to all statutory guidance by the Department for Education and local guidance by the Nottingham City Safeguarding Children Partnership.